Introduction of STS

 - The ClientApp uses the access credential cached locally to request Alibaba Cloud Service APIs.
-The cloud services will perceive the STS access credential, and rely on STS to verify the credential and correctly respond to the user request.
+The cloud services perceives the STS access credential, and relies on STS to verify the credential and correctly respond to the user request.

-For details about the STS security token, refer to Role Management in the RAM User Guide.
+For more information about the STS security token, see Role Management in the RAM User Guide.
 The key is to call AssumeRole of the STS interface to obtain valid access credentials.
 You can also directly use STS SDK to call the this method.
-Click here for details.
+Click here for more information.

 After obtaining the STS temporary credential, the client of the user creates a signature using the security token (SecurityToken) and temporary AccessKey (AccessKeyId and AccessKeySecret) in the credential.
 The method for constructing an authorized access signature is basically the same as using the AccessKey of a root account to add a signature to a header.
 Pay attention to the following two points:

 The signature key used by the user is the temporary AccessKey (AccessKeyId and AccessKeySecret) provided by the STS.

 - The user needs to carry the security token (security token) in the request header or in the URI As a request parameter.
 These two manners are alternative.
-If both manners are selected, the OSS will return an InvalidArgument error.
+If both manners are selected, the OSS returns an InvalidArgument error.

 x-oss-security-token：SecurityTokenis carried in a request header.
 When CanonicalizedOSSHeaders of the signature is calculated, x-oss-security-token is taken into consideration.